-The Honors College offers study abroad trips to add an experiential dimension to the Honors curriculum and provide a peak experience in a student's education.
-Previous trips have included Italy, Greece, Mexico, Israel, the Netherlands and Ireland.
+The Honors College offers study abroad trips to add an experiential dimension to the Honors curriculum and provide a peak experience in a student's success that will last a lifetime.
+Previous trips have included Italy, Greece, France, Spain, the Netherlands, Ireland and Israel.

 Led by Jesse Rainbow, Keri Myrick, and Adrian Castillo

 We will study the great works of literature, art, and architecture of ancient Egypt (3,000 to 1,100 BCE), together with several classic outsider views of Egypt, from Plato to Percy Bysshe Shelley, from the Bible to The Great Belzoni, the Italian circus strongman who made a number of important early Egyptological discoveries.
 During Thanksgiving week, we will travel to Egypt to visit the antiquities and to observe firsthand the enduring meaning of one of the world's oldest civilizations for the nearly 100 million people who live in Egypt today.